 Tomorrow is Election Day.
-Voters will flood the booths to nominate the 45th President of the United States.
-While there are various third-party and independent candidates, attention has been fixed all year on the race between Hillary Clinton and Donald Trump.
+Voters will flood the booths to nominate the 46th President of the United States.
+While there are various third-party candidates, most will vote for either President Donald Trump or Joe Biden.

 Should I Vote?